SeanJxie/practice-programs/pyorbital/README.md

-A small 2D planetary simulation engine for the [arcade game development library](https://arcade.academy/)
+A small 2D planetary motion engine for the [arcade game development library](https://arcade.academy/)